iagoleal/iagoleal.github.io/posts/recursion-schemes.md

 Let's break it down to see how it is just good ol' induction.
 When reducing a list of type $L(A)$ into a value of type $B$, there are two situations we may encounter.
-In the base case the list is empty, thus we must specify a value of type $B$ to be returned.
+In the base case the list is empty, and we must specify a value of type $B$ to be returned.
 In the other steps,
 we consider that we already know the solution for the sublist of length $n-1$, which yields a value of type $B$,